-Travis Steffens, Founder and Director of Operations
+Travis Steffens, PhD - Founder and Executive Director

 Mamy RAZAFITSALAMA, Madagascar Country Director and Operations Manager

 Mamy RAZAFITSALAMA is an award winning conservationist dedicated to helping create sustainable forest communities in Madagascar.
 Mamy has a Maitrise de Recherche in Anthropology and Evolutionary Biology and a D.E.A.
 (Dîplomes d’Etudes Approfondies) in Primatology from the University of Antananarivo.
 Mamy's research focused on the impact of habituation in behavior and diet for breast feeding females of Coquerel’s sifaka (Propithecus coquereli) in Ankarafantsika National Park.
 Aside from research, Mamy has worked as a Consultant in a malaria program at Population Services International.
 Mamy leads and oversees all of Planet Madagascar’s programs in Madagascar.